bosgnoom/ansible-pis/README.md

 ### Ansible inventory
 As default, Ansible uses `/etc/ansible` for configuring the hosts/nodes.
-As I want to learn Ansible without running with root permissions, I am aggregating inventory sources with a directory, as described [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#using-multiple-inventory-sources)
+As I want to learn Ansible without running with root permissions, I have developed a playbook which determines the hosts by their mac address.
+Running `nmap -sP` fills the arp table, which can be used by an user to lookup mac address to ip address.

-To find which Raspberry Pi is online, a python script parses the output of `arp-scan` and combines the information found in group\_vars and mac\_address\_mapping.

 ### Run Ansible
-Run Ansible by: `ansible-playbook -i inventory playbook.yml`.
+Run Ansible by: `ansible-playbook playbook.yml`.
 Different playbooks are developed:
 - site.yml: main playbook.
 Will convert a new device to node.
-- poll.yml: to check which node is online
-- reboot.yml: reboots all nodes
 - shutdown.yml: shuts all nodes down
-- update.yml: run apt-get upgrade for all nodes

 ## TODO
-- Develop a python3 script to show node info on OLED
+- [ ] Develop a python3 script to show node info on OLED
   - Like... ip address, cpu usage, mem stat, ...
+  - Start with "stats.py" on boot...
-- Start with installing kubernetes
+- [ ] Start with installing kubernetes
   - At the moment Rancher's k3s is my first to test
   - Check [this out](https://github.com/rancher/k3s)